 Harrison County Conservation Summer Internship Program

-Kelsey worked for the Harrison County Conservation District during the summer of 2017.
-As the summer intern, Kelsey received the opportunity to work with NRCS on conservation programs, assist with 4-H Land Judging Team training, attend trainings and conferences in the state, and plan a teacher workshop to Big Bone Lick State Park!
-Kelsey has returned to Eastern Kentucky University to finish her college degree; we wish her luck and fully expect to see her working in the natural resource industry in the future.
+Daniel worked for the Harrison County Conservation District during the summer of 2018.
+As the summer intern, Danny received the opportunity to work with NRCS on conservation programs,, attend trainings and conferences in the state, and prepare 2018 State Cost Share Applications!
+Danny has returned to Morehead State University to finish his college degree; we wish him luck and fully expect to see him working in the natural resource industry in the future!
+Thank you Danny for all your hard work this summer!

 This program was started in 2015 at the conservation district as a way to provide an opportunity for college students to gain experience in the conservation career field.
 Interns are signed up as NRCS EarthTeam Volunteers, so that they are allowed to work one on one with NRCS personnel on a daily basis, visiting farms, checking out practices, assisting with conservation plans, and attending meetings/trainings.
 Interns also work on district activities through assisting with district summer programs, educational and technical.
 Assisting with coaching the 4-H Land Judging Team, assisting with checking local cost share practices and preparing for payment, attending statewide meetings/trainings, etc. Interns are expected to attend monthly board meetings and turn in a final report (internship experience: daily activities, expectations, suggestions, etc.) College credit may be available with approval from interns college.
 District pays $10 per hour for a maximum of 180 hours from June 1 - July 31.